 Figure 5-8 summarizes the SAH-mortality relationship across 11 countries for which both series are available over a sufficient time period.
 It compares the percent change in "fair or poor" health with the percent change in mortality.
 For each country, the time period spans the year of the first SAH observation to the year of the last SAH observation.
 For example, the period for the Netherlands is 1983 to 2008, and the percent changes in SAH and in mortality are changes between the 1983 and 2008 values.
-For the nine countries that report the proportion in fair or poor health, there is a close relationship between the change in mortality and the change in SAH.4 This suggests a fairly tight within-country relationship between the committee's earlier mortality and improvements in SAH, providing a link between the committee emphasizes, however, that the level of SAH varies greatly from country to country, consistent with substantial country-specific SAH response effects.
+For the nine countries that report the proportion in fair or poor health, there is a close relationship between the change in mortality and the change in SAH.
+This suggests a fairly tight within-country relationship between improvements in mortality and improvements in SAH, providing a link between the committee's earlier mortality analysis and one commonly used health measure.
+The committee emphasizes, however, that the level of SAH varies greatly from country to country, consistent with substantial country-specific SAH response effects.